reflex-frp/reflex-platform/STACK.md

 ### ```reflex, reflex-dom, reflex-dom-contrib and stack```

 Although reflex-platform is provided as a reliable way of working with reflex and related packages, many people prefer to integrate individual components into their existing build system instead.
-This file details some succesful setups using stack.
-People are encouraged to detail other succesful setups in this file via PR.
+This file details some successful setups using stack.
+People are encouraged to detail other successful setups in this file via PR.